Immerse yourself in the best of Kokura's local food and flavor!

 Enjoy a half-day tour with a local guide in Kokura, the central city of Fukuoka.
 When speaking of Fukuoka, Hakata is more famous, but did you know Kokura has Japan's only TOTO toilet museum, spots rich with samurai and traditions, and fresh local produce and regional cuisine?
 In this tour, a local guide will show you all of Kokura’s highlights.

 This museum commemorates the 100th anniversary of TOTO.
 You can enjoy learning about TOTO's founding spirit, the history of Japanese toilets, and the history of inventive toilet development.
-There are plenty of hands-on exhibits comparing many types of toilets from Japanese style toilets to Western style toilets to those designed for sumo wrestlers.
+There are plenty of hands-on exhibits comparing many types of toilets - from Japanese style toilets to Western style toilets, to those designed for sumo wrestlers (yes, they have special toilets!)
 The museum shop has unique items made in collaboration with local companies.

 Kokura Castle is a symbol of Kokura built from the end of the 16th century to the early 17th century.
-The castle tower is called a "kara-zukuri castle tower" because there is no roof knee between the 4th and 5th floors, and the 5th floor is larger than the 4th floor.
-In addition, the stone walls of the castle are a natural grass without cut stones.
+The castle tower is called a "kara-zukuri castle tower" because the 5th floor is larger than the 4th floor, quite a rare design.
+In addition, the stone walls of the castle are made of uncut natural stones stacked upon each other.
 You can experience its unique and exciting atmosphere.
-From the 5th floor on the top floor, take in great views of Kokura city.
+You can experience its unique architecture, especially beautiful in autumn and spring seasons, as well as impressive views of Kokura city from the top floor.

 This pond style garden sits on the site of the old mansion of Ogasawara, on the east side of Ogura Castle.
 In the House of Manner and Etiquette, enjoy matcha (sencha) and seasonal sweets served in the tatami room.
 In the garden, you can enjoy the scenery while walking around the "Nozoki Pond" beside the mansion.